prismv/DB48X-on-DM42/doc/calc-help/constants.md

 causing it, in turn, to emit radiation at the same frequency `ν` as the incident wave, hence the scattering of the wave.
 This explains why Thomson scattering is important in plasma physics.
-Through the classical electron radius `re`, it depends on fine structure constant and is calculated by:
+Through the classical electron radius `re`, it depends on fine structure constant `α` and is calculated by:
 ```rpl
     12 SIG  σe='CONVERT(8*Ⓒπ*Ⓒre^2/3;1_m^2)'
 ```